Erron Kinney

-Erron Quincy Kinney (born July 28, 1977) is an American former college and professional football player who was a tight end in the National Football League (NFL) for six seasons during the early 2000s.
-Kinney played college football for the University of Florida, and thereafter, he played professionally for the Tennessee Titans of the NFL.
+Erron Quincy Kinney (born July 28, 1977) is an American former professional football player who was a tight end for six seasons with the Tennessee Titans of the National Football League (NFL) during the early 2000s.
+Kinney played college football for the Florida Gators, and thereafter, he played in the NFL for the Titans.

 Early life

-Kinney was born in Ashland, Virginia in 1977.
+Kinney was born in Ashland, Virginia, in 1977.
 He attended Patrick Henry High School in Ashland, where he played for the Patrick Henry Patriots high school football team.
 Among his Patriots teammates was Damien Woody, future lineman for the New York Jets.
 Kinney and Woody were members of the 1994 Patriots football team that won the Virginia high school football state championship.

 College career

-Kinney accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Florida Gators football team from 1996 to 1999.
-The Gators coaching staff redshirted him as a true freshman in 1995, but he was a varsity letterman for the 12–1 1996 Gators team that defeated the Florida State Seminoles in the Sugar Bowl to win the Bowl Alliance national championship.
+Kinney accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier's Gators teams from 1996 to 1999.
+The coaching staff redshirted him as a true freshman in 1995, but he was a varsity letterman for the 12–1 1996 Gators team that defeated the Florida State Seminoles in the Sugar Bowl to win the Bowl Alliance national championship.
 Kinney finished his college career with thirty-nine receptions for 507 yards and five touchdowns.

 While attending the University of Florida, Kinney majored in elementary education.